My Raw Journey: Leela

-1) This process has caused me to more deeply observe the insanity of modern civilization.
-This was a very difficult phase and was the justification for both numbing myself with cooked foods and giving them up.
+1) This process has caused me to viscerally observe the insanity of modern civilization and my own indoctrination.
+This was a very difficult phase and was the justification for both numbing myself with cooked foods and giving it up.

 2) Internalized voices of people echoing modern diet lore played upon the notion of motherly concern for my health choices (allied with advertised food culture of the 1950s) which was, also, an internalized voice.

 3) My favorite fruit, durian, grows exclusively in tropical regions and is expensive to import.
 I have considered moving to a tropical durian-growing space, but my living conditions are specific (must be allowed to be naked in nature).
 Considering scalability of my ideal lifestyle, I find that it is important to develop a 🌱 growing movement that tropicalizes inhabited temperate zones to be suitable for 🗺️ growing durian.